vivinastase/voxseg/README.md

 # Voxseg

-This is a parameterized version of Voxseg, whose original version is here:
+This is a parameterized version of Voxseg (to allow for different frame lengths, sampling rates, etc.), whose original version is here:

 https://github.com/NickWilkinson37/voxseg.git